HenSquared/AASA-Examples/README.md

 <!-- Contributing -->
 ### Contributing

 I welcome additional examples of AASA files.

-Please add a URL and a name to urls.csv and rerun the script.
-Make a PR with these changes.
+1. Add a URL and name to urls.csv
+2. Rerun the project.
+3. Check for errors
+3. If no errors, open a PR with your additions.

+Thanks!